championswimmer/vuex-persist/README.md

 ### How to know when async store has been replaced

 As noted above, the store is not immediately restored from async stores like localForage.
 This can have the unfortunate side effect of overwriting mutations to the store that happen before `vuex-persist` has a chance to do its thing.
-In strict mode, you can create a plugin to subscribe to **`RESTORE_MUTATION`** so that you tell your app to wait until the state has been restored before committing any further mutations. ([Issue #15 demonstrates how to write such a plugin.](https://github.com/championswimmer/vuex-persist/issues/15)) However, since you should turn strict mode off in production, and since [`vuex` doesn't currently provide any kind of notification when `replaceState()` has been called](https://github.com/vuejs/vuex/issues/1316), starting with `v2.1.0` `vuex-persist` will emit a `vuexPersistStateRestored` event and also set as `vuexPersistStateRestored` flag to let you know the state has been restored and that it is now safe to commit any mutations that modify the stored state.
+In strict mode, you can create a plugin to subscribe to **`RESTORE_MUTATION`** so that you tell your app to wait until the state has been restored before committing any further mutations. ([Issue #15 demonstrates how to write such a plugin.](https://github.com/championswimmer/vuex-persist/issues/15)) However, since you should turn strict mode off in production, and since [`vuex` doesn't currently provide any kind of notification when `replaceState()` has been called](https://github.com/vuejs/vuex/issues/1316), starting with `v2.1.0` `vuex-persist` will add a `restored` property to the `store` object to let you know the state has been restored and that it is now safe to commit any mutations that modify the stored state. `store.restored` will contain the Promise returned by calling the async version of `restoreState()`.

 Here's an example of a `beforeEach()` hook in `vuex-router` that will cause your app to wait for `vuex-persist` to restore the state before taking any further actions: